macromorgan/chip-debroot/u-boot_files/README.md

 By applying these patches on top of a clean v2021.10 build tree for U-Boot, you should be able to create a bootable SPL and U-Boot stage for flashing on your CHIP.
-Please note the mainline SPL stage has not yet been extensively tested, but at present time it does not appear to work properly for the Hynix version of the CHIP.
+Please note the mainline SPL stage has not yet been extensively tested.